babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > essential for your validator's operation and cannot be recovered if lost.
 > Note that BLS keys are currently not supported by Horcrux or other remote signing
 > solutions, so alternative security measures should be considered for key
-> management such as hardware wallets or offline solutions.
+> management such as hardware wallets or offline storage.

 ## 4. CometBFT Validator Configuration

-First, retrieve your validator's consensus public key using the following
+In this section, we are going to create a configuration file that specifies the properties of our validator.

-command:
+First, retrieve your validator's consensus public key using the following:

 ```shell
 babylond tendermint show-validator --home <home>